About Rich Dunning

 “Survival isn’t the story.
 Endurance is.
 And now, I’m telling it.”

 Silence Was My First Language is the book I needed when I was ten.
-When I was thirteen.
-When I was still hoping someone might notice what was happening behind those locked doors.
-It's not a feel-good story.
-It’s not a trauma memoir tied up with a bow.
-It’s truth—raw, unfiltered, unflinching.
+And again at thirteen.
+And again every time I hoped someone might see what was happening behind those locked doors.
+It is not a feel-good memoir.
+It doesn’t offer easy healing or packaged redemption.
+It is a reckoning—unfiltered, unflinching, and honest.

-Now I write for those who weren’t allowed to speak.
+Today, I write for those who were never allowed to speak.
 For the ones who made it out, but were never asked how.
-For the ones who are still in it, trying to find the words.
+And for those still trapped in places where their truth isn’t welcome.

-The Jaguar, my debut novel, is fiction born from the same fire.
-It's about a Salvadoran refugee turned New York doctor who has to return to the land that scarred him to save the people who need him most.
-It's not my story—but it carries my bones.
+I followed it with The Jaguar,. is fiction born from the same fire.
+It follows a Salvadoran refugee turned New York doctor who must return to the country that scarred him to save those left behind.
+It’s not my story—but it carries my bones.

 Contact us